-Disparities in income and wealth are increasingly scrutinized, not only by the academic world but also by the public.
+Disparities in income and wealth are increasingly scrutinised, not only by the academic world but also by the public.
 The joint distribution of income, consumption and wealth data provides links between the three economic dimensions.
 These data help to describe more thoroughly material well-being and households' economic vulnerability.
 They also help to explain the dynamics of wealth inequalities.
-Further details on the results and the derived indicators can be found here.

 To obtain statistics on the joint distribution of income, consumption and wealth requires that information on these three dimensions is collected/available for the same household.
 This can be very cumbersome and almost impossible, in particular if surveys are used.

-To overcome this, the European Statistical System has proposed several options (see in particular Vienna conference).
+To overcome this, the European Statistical System has proposed several options (see in particular the Vienna Memorandum).
 The only option that could be implemented immediately consists of merging information coming from different datasets/data sources.
-This merged dataset contains information on the three dimensions for each household.
-To build such a dataset, some assumptions needed to be made.
-These assumptions, which are well documented in academic literature, are based on the hypothesis that the link between income, consumption and wealth could be completely explained by the other variables such as age, household structure, etc. that all data sources have in common.
-However, depending on the variables, such an assumption can be easily challenged.
+This merged dataset, constructed by means of statistical matching, contains information on the three dimensions for each household.

 To help us improve these experimental statistics, users and researchers are invited to participate in the dedicated discussion on the European Statistics User Forum, focusing on the following questions: